 .

-Part of what makes her method unusually speedy is that instead ofdeclutteringroom by room, she tackles belongings by subject, starting with what is easiest to part with.
-So, all the clothes, then all the books, then documents, then miscellany and, last and most difficult, photos and mementos.
+Part of what makes her method unusually speedy is that instead of decluttering room by room, she tackles belongings by subject, starting with what is most accessible to part with.
+So, she tackles all the clothes, books, documents, collections, and, last and most difficult, photos and mementos.

-Instead of deciding what to get rid of, she says, the focus should be on what to keep: which few things spark sufficient joy or are truly necessary.
+She says the focus should be on what to keep instead of deciding what to get rid of, which few things spark sufficient joy or are truly necessary.

-But how to contend with family members unready to join in the celebratory purge?
+But how do you contend with family members who are unready to join in the celebratory purge?
 If possible, carry the bags out of the house yourself.

 After joyfully relegating mountains of unneeded or unloved belongings to charity or the bin, she turns to organize what is left.
 The key, she says, is storing things mostly in drawers, arranged so everything can be seen at a glance and nothing is stacked, a practice decidedly unkind to items at the bottom.